4GeeksAcademy/master-javascript-programming-exercises/README.md

 > 150 exercises about Javascript

-These exercises are not read, please take [these in the mean time](https://repl.it/classroom/invite/8FaFGSO).
+These exercises are not done, please take [these in the mean time](https://repl.it/classroom/invite/8FaFGSO).